 The strategy and behaviors you adopt to get people to help you achieve your goals should depend on the size and type of that interaction, suggests Prof. Marwan Sinaceur, Full Professor at ESSEC Business School in Paris, and a former professor at INSEAD for thirteen years.

-Marwan teaches a course on Leadership: Influencing People & Managing Change at the Amsterdam Institute of Finance.
+Marwan teaches a program on Leadership: Influencing People & Managing Change at the Amsterdam Institute of Finance.
 He says that interactions can be classified in many ways, but arguably the most helpful when it comes to influencing people is by size.

 “You have three types of situations where you might be trying to influence people: one-on-one, which is an interpersonal influence situation; small groups, such as your team or a group of people in a meeting; and large collectives of people, such as a whole organization,” he says.
 “The way you deal with each of these situations will be different.”